Chief Digital Business Officer, Chubb

 Only 12% of financial executives globally believe that embedded digital insurance is mostly for young customers.

 To succeed at embedded insurance, financial organisations need to carefully design customer journeys by selecting the right channels for the right products and customer segments.

-Once financial organisations decide on partnering, they face a fork in the road: Financial firms can partner with established insurers or newer, digitally native insurtechs.
-Chubb’s research reveals that how these partnerships are typically formed exemplifies the adage that birds of a feather flock together: fintechs tend to partner with insurtechs, and established banks favor established insurers.
+Once financial organisations decide on partnering, they face a fork in the road: financial firms can partner with established insurers or newer, digitally native insurtechs.
+Chubb’s research reveals that how these partnerships are typically formed exemplifies the adage that birds of a feather flock together: fintechs tend to partner with insurtechs, and established banks favour established insurers.

 Which of the following best describes your digital embedded insurance partner?

 Such combinations are not always the most beneficial, especially in the case of fintechs.
 A partnership with an experienced insurer can be especially beneficial to a fintech because, being smaller organisations, fintechs typically do not have an insurance expert when they are first introducing insurance offerings.
 “They may add one or two people only after their insurance products are out,” says Valiente.
 An established banking organisation, meanwhile, may have hundreds of insurance experts within its ranks.